-To register please come into the surgery and reception staff will print access instructions and issue your codes while you wait.
+To register please come into the surgery and reception staff will print access instructions and issue your codes.
+This can be done while you wait if you only want to order repeat prescriptions and book appointments; however, please allow 10 working days if you are also asking for access to your medical records.
 All you need to do then is visit our website click on PATIENT ACCESS where you will be asked to input some details including the code that we issued.
 Thereafter you simply sign in using your ID and password.

-If you are having trouble registering for the online service we can help you but you will need to come into the surgery.
+If you are having trouble registering for the online service we can help you but you will need to come into the surgery after 11.30am.
 Please advise us if this is a problem for you.

 We are expanding this service and we are now able to offer it to all patients.
 Parents can register children under 16, but any patient aged 16 and over must register in person.